 The indicative budget for the action is EUR 10,000,000.
-The totality of this amount will be allocated to the grant agreements for the mobility projects.
+The totality of this amount will be allocated to the programme for the mobility projects with EUR 6,000,000 foreseen for West Africa and EUR 4,000,000 for Horn of Africa.
 Given the nature of this action and the fact that it is decentralised to National agencies and integrated to the existing Erasmus+ International Credit mobility action, no costs are required for management/coordination, communication, evaluation and audits.